rspamd/rspamd.com/doc/modules/bayes_expiry.md

 - Constant TTL updating of `significant` tokens is unnecessary if no eviction policy is configured in Redis that assumes `significant` tokens eviction.

 ### Lazy expiration mode (1.7.4+)
+`Lazy` mode is the only expiration mode since Rspamd 2.0.

 Operation:
 - Make a `significant` token persistent if it has TTL.
 - Set TTL of an `insignificant` or `infrequent` token to `expire` value if its current TTL is greater than `expire`.